tigerneil/awesome-deep-rl/PCL.md

 Ofir Nachum, Mohammad Norouzi, Kelvin Xu, Dale Schuurmans

 A new notion of softmax temporal consistency that generalizes the standard hardmax Bellman consistency usually considered in value based reinforcement learning (RL).

 softmax consistent action values correspond to optimal policies that maximize entropy regularized expected reward.

 softmax consistent action values and the optimal policy must satisfy a mutual compatibility property that holds across any state-action subsequence.

 ## New algorithm
 Path Consistency Learning (PCL), that minimizes the total inconsistency measured along multi-step subsequences extracted from both on and off policy traces.

-An experimental evaluation demonstrates that PCL significantly outperforms strong actor-critic and Q-learning baselines across several benchmark tasks.
+## Contributions
 * A complete characterization of softmax temporal consistency, which generalizes the commonly used hardmax Bellman consistency.
 * A proof that Q-values satisfying softmax temporal consistency directly determine the optimal policy that maximizes entropy regularized expected discounted reward.
 * Identification of a new multi-step path-wise softmax consistency property that relates the optimal Q-values at the end points of any path to the log-probabilities of the optimal policy along actions of that path.